jmaasch/reproducible-research/blogs/frictionless_demo_blog.md

 ## Python syntax

-Below, we walk through the Python syntax that provides functionality that is equivalent to the command line syntax described above.
-As you'll see, this syntax is extremely similar, just more "pythonic."
+Below, we walk through the Python syntax that provides equivalent functionality.
+As you'll see, this syntax is extremely similar to its command line equivalent, just more "pythonic."
 However, the outputs do look a bit different!

 <img width="1030" alt="demo4" src="https://user-images.githubusercontent.com/50045763/105934846-ef990380-601e-11eb-87cf-fd13ef3a743c.png">